Lenormand or “Petit Lenormand” is a card-based oracle or divination system.

-Also referred to as “Petit Lenormand” (in reference to its size), it’s a card-based oracle or divination system based on a playing card game.
-It was invented in the 1700s by a German named Johann Hechtel, but ended up associated with a famous French fortune teller/cartomancer named Marie Lenormand, probably for marketing purposes.
+Lenormand or “Petit Lenormand” (in reference to its size) is a card-based oracle or divination system based on a playing card game.
+Invented in the 1700s by a German named Johann Hechtel, it ended up associated with a famous French fortune teller/cartomancer named Marie Lenormand, probably for marketing purposes.

 I first stumbled upon Lenormand while looking up Tarot art.
-At the time, I was keeping an eye out for ideas for a theme for my Inktober 2017 challenge.
+At the time, I was keeping an eye out for ideas for an October 2017 drawing challenge.
 Lenormand fit the bill nicely – 36 cards, a manageable number very close to 31 days of October.
 When I finished, I thought it’d be neat to turn them into real decks and actually start carrying one around and referencing it.
-Thus, the Fortune Inktober Lenormand deck came into existence!
+Thus, the Fortune Lenormand deck came into existence!

-I have friends and family who’ve used oracle and divination systems for decades.
-My personal long-time interest since childhood stems mainly from learning about them as reference material for art and stories.
-They’re a fantastic source of ideas and systems for symbols.
+I have family and friends who’ve used oracle and divination systems for decades.
+My personal interest since childhood stems mainly from learning about them as reference material for art and stories.
 Like astrology, it’s one of many things humans developed to help understand the world around us.
 We’ve been collectively building upon these systems for hundreds of years (in some cases, thousands or more!), creating rich histories and mythologies around them.
 I find them a fascinating lens for looking at how we as humans think, and how we create meaning for ourselves.
-This has largely shaped my perspective about these systems.
+This has largely shaped my perspective about such systems.

-The following is not intended to be definitive – it’s simply how I approach and use my cards.
-The following includes content adapted and extended from some of my instagram and blog posts.
+The following is not intended to be definitive.
+It’s simply how I approach and use my cards.

 I don’t use oracle systems for predictive or fortune-telling purposes.
-(Philosophically, if we make the assumption that there are such things as fate and destiny, I personally don’t want to know because there’s little I can actually do about it.
+Philosophically, if we assume there are such things as fate and destiny, I personally don’t want to know because there’s little I can actually do about it.
 If something bad’s going to happen that I can’t control, I prefer not to ruin my otherwise good time dreading something before it happens.
-And if something good is going to happen, it’s going to happen anyways. )
+And if something good is going to happen, it’s going to happen anyways.

 It’s fun and interesting to think of it as a conversation with this thing that is actually yourself reflected back at you.
 As my friend atorier put it after trying it: “It’s an extension of you, but different enough that you’re like, ‘okay I listen’.”